milos85vasic/Sharrow/README.md

 ## Supported Services

 ShareConnect works with all streaming services and download sources supported by your target services:

+### Authentication Support

+For services that require authentication, ShareConnect supports optional username and password configuration:
+- Configure username and password in each service profile
+- Credentials are stored securely with the same SQLCipher encryption as other data
+- Authentication is applied automatically when sending requests to protected services
+- All authentication data follows the same privacy policies (no data leaves the device without user action)

 ### For MeTube and YT-DLP